 2. Self build - A guide to building your own new build home

-Working with Scenario Architecture on your house extension project
+Working with Scenario Architecture on your House Design project

-We use 3D building information modelling (BIM) to produce reliable construction information, so all our project data comes from an accurate 3D model.
-Using this technology collaboratively with consultants and contractors is proven to save our clients time and money.
-This Chartered Institute of Building case study featuring a Scenario project demonstrates the benefits of this advanced technology for house-extension projects.
+We use the latest 3D design and visualisation technology to streamline the architectural process.
+Our building information modelling technology (BIM) produces reliable construction information and accurate data to save our clients time and money.
+This Chartered Institute of Building case study, featuring one of our flagship projects, highlights the benefits of using advanced technology for modern house design.

 - Scenario based design – We start each and every project with a meticulous analysis of our client’s vision, requirements and aspirations.
 We do this by asking our clients to imagine their everyday scenarios living in the completed house and describe their desired interaction with it.